 Minimum footing sizes: Walls 8” x 20” Interior Spread Footings 8” x 18” Column Pads 30” x 30” x 12”

-Drainage System: FORM-A-DRAIN with a minimum of 12″ of stone backfill at the time of the footing to prevent system soil contamination before backfilling and installing the basement floor
+A minimum of 12″ of stone backfill is included at the time of the footing to prevent system soil contamination before backfilling and installing the basement floor

 Uniform Brick Pattern: Standard to the inside of the basement, but these can be flipped to provide smooth interior basement walls upon request